Hi! My name is Kristan. I like penguins and Chinese food. But not in the same way.

 Welcome to ArtisticReflection.com.
 That's Artistic Reflection with no 's' on the end - an important thing to note!

-Some may be surprised to hear that Artistic Reflection is a one-person business.
-All of the art created here is done by me: From photoshoots and designing Eyeshades, badges, and decals to marketing and shipping.
-I run Artistic Reflection from my home-based studio in Colorado.
-It's the work that I do here that keeps me connected with what I love to do, and that is creating art for people to enjoy.
+I started Artistic Reflection as a one-person business, but in May of 2017 one of my best childhood friends Kayla came onto the team to help with answering inquiries and in June of 2017 my amazing and talented husband James joined the AR team as well.
+All of the art created here is done by James and I: From Eyeshades, badges, and decals to marketing and shipping.
+We run Artistic Reflection from my home-based studio in Colorado.
+It's the work that we do here that keeps us connected with what we love to do, and that is creating art for people to enjoy.

 When art meets MINI…